Finding Planted Cycles in a Random Graph

 The core challenge arises in analyzing how the presence of these circuits affects the recoverability of $H^*$.
 When $\delta = 1$, the possibility of recovering $H^*$ is driven by the presence of balanced circuits.
 Intuitively, if the number of balanced circuits---those with equal numbers of planted and unplanted edges---is small, then any competing 2-factor $H$ must largely overlap with $H^*$, making almost-exact recovery feasible.
 Conversely, if there exists a diverging number of balanced circuits, then there are many plausible 2-factors that differ significantly from $H^*$, rendering almost-exact recovery impossible.
 However, beyond the special case $\delta=1$, the situation becomes significantly more complex: individual circuits in the decomposition may be imbalanced, as long as the collection as a whole remains balanced (i.e., has half of its edges planted).
 This added layer of structural flexibility necessitates more refined tools for counting and characterizing such circuits.

 \paragraph{Generating function approach} To address this complexity, we develop a novel generating function approach that systematically counts balanced and imbalanced circuits.
-It turns out that the relevant object to count is the set of \emph{$(a,b)$-trails}—trails consisting of $a$ planted and $b$ unplanted edges, alternating at shared vertices in $V(H^*) \cap V(H)$ (See the complete definition in Definition \ref{def:trail}).
+It turns out that the relevant object to count is the set of \emph{$(a,b)$-trails}—trails consisting of $a$ planted and $b$ unplanted edges, subject to the constraint that no two consecutive unplanted edges meet at a vertex in $V(H^*)$ (See the complete definition in Definition \ref{def:trail}).
 We show that when the number of $(a,b)$-trails with $b \ge a$ is small, then almost-exact recovery is information-theoretically possible.
 Conversely, the presence of many perfectly balanced trails (with $a = b$) implies impossibility.

 Specifically, let $c_{a,b}$ be a constant such that the expected number of $(a,b)$-trails from a given vertex to vertices in $V(H^*)$ is approximately equal to $c_{a,b}$.
 We show that the generating function of the sequence $ (c_{a,b})_{a,b=1}^{\infty}$ is